 Can you drive to Mangart Pass?

 The road to the summit, also known as Mangart Saddle, is totally paved but very narrow, with some brutally steep parts (up to 23%).
 It is called Road 902.
 There is a small ticket booth.
 The last part of the road, beyond a large parking lot, is currently closed to motor vehicles.
-It’s one of the highest roads of the country.
+It’s one of the highest roads in the country.

 How long is the road to Mangart Pass?